Personal Injury Cases Involving Workplace Accident Cases

 In many workplace accident cases, the employee is covered by Worker’s Compensation plan.
 Worker’s Compensation works much like automobile no-fault (PIP).
 In exchange for your employer automatically paying for your medical bills and part of your lost earnings, you give up the right to sue your employer.
-However, often there are many parties in a workplace.
+However, there are often multiple parties in a workplace.
 For example, you may be injured by a fall on a slippery floor at work, but it was actually a separate cleaning company that caused the dangerous condition.
 While generally you could not sue your employer (there are a few exceptions), you could sue the cleaning company.

 Federal Occupational Safety and Health Administration’s (OSHA)Top 10 Most Cited Standard Violations: